IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

 37. Click **Cancel** in the **ESXi servers** table.
 38. Click **Add** in the **Storage** table.

-    Additional NFS storage shares can be added to the cluster.
+    Other NFS storage shares can be added to the cluster.
 The size and performance tier can be specified for each share.

-    Note, if the cluster used vSAN storage, the ability to add new servers and storage for the vSAN cluster would be presented.
+    Note, if the cluster used vSAN storage, the ability to add new servers and storage for the vSAN cluster is presented.

 39. Click the **x** to close the **Add NFS storage** dialog.
 40. Select **management-share** in the **Storage** table.